-Signs Your Dog May Be Pregnant
+Twelve Signs Your Dog is Pregnant

+You may be looking for signs your dog may be pregnant, but before looking for signs, consider the chances of your dog being pregnant.
 When it comes to canine pregnancy, owners may scratch their heads wondering if their dog is going to expect puppies or not.
 Whether the breeding was planned or accidental, there are two important factors to consider that may heighten the chances your beloved dog will be soon a mommy.

 The first factor to consider is the day of breeding.
 Female dogs are particularly fertile at a specific time of their cycle.
-Typically a dog's cycle is composed of 21 days and is divided in three phases.
+Typically a dog's heat cycle is composed of 21 days and is divided in three phases.

-The third and final phase is called Di-estrus and it signals that the fertile phase is over.
+The third and final phase is called diestrus and it signals that the fertile phase is over.
 The female at this point will be again reluctant to mate, however, males may still show interest.

-Early Signs of Pregnancy in Dogs
+Twelve Signs of Pregnancy in Dogs

 - A decrease in activity may be another sign.
 Your dog may lay around more than usual as she goes through important hormonal changes.
+See your vet though if your dog appears to be sick.

 - Nipples may appear slightly enlarged.
 Because this change is minimal, sometimes it is best to measure and compare nipple size before and after breeding.